Fayetteville, Arkansas: Districts

 Fayetteville is entirely contained within Fayetteville Township, as the township and city have identical boundaries.
 Although Arkansas generally does not use its civil townships for any governmental purpose, they are used for voting boundaries in some places.

 Generally the part of Fayetteville west of I-49/US 71 is called west Fayetteville.
 Another prominent district is Uptown Fayetteville, which encompasses the scores of business and new homes near the Northwest Arkansas Mall in north Fayetteville.
 The University of Arkansas defines its own part of Fayetteville, with dozens of student apartments and restaurants located near campus.
 The university's impact is also apparent along College Avenue, which contains hundreds of shops and restaurants.
 Northeast of campus are the Wilson Park Historic District and the Mount Nord Historic District.
 The Fayetteville Historic Square is the original city center of Fayetteville, and Dickson Street is the best-known entertainment district in Arkansas.

 The part of the city east of US 71B is known as east Fayetteville.
 Homes atop Mount Sequoyah in this part of the city encircle Mount Sequoyah Retreat and Conference Center.
-Also on the east side are old structures along the former Butterfield Overland Mail route, a stagecoach route to San Francisco now known as Old Wire Road.
+Also on the east side are old structures along the former Butterfield Overland Mail route, a stagecoach route to San Francisco known as Old Wire Road.
 South Fayetteville is commonly known as the area south of Martin Luther King Jr. Boulevard.
 Fifteenth Street forms the southernmost residential district of Fayetteville, with the Fayetteville Industrial Park to its east.

 Annexed communities

-Fayetteville has annexed six unincorporated communities within its current corporate limits.
+Fayetteville has annexed six unincorporated communities within its corporate limits.
 Four of them are still listed as "populated places" by the USGS Board on Geographic Names.
 The other two are listed as "historical populated places."
 Annexations since 1870 are displayed on Fayetteville's website in the interactive maps section.
 Fayetteville's second annexations took place in 1946 when it incorporated Fayette Junction and McNair into the city.
 Baldwin was added the next year, with Barbara and Ruckers Grove being annexed in 1967.
 Fayetteville's most recent annexation occurred in 1982 when White Rock was added to the city limits.